RonenNess/Shaku/README.md

 - Added 'min', 'max', 'distanceToSquared', 'dot' and 'clamp' to Vectors.
 - Moved 'Matrix' into utils.

+## 2.1.1

+- Bugfix in frustum collision with box.

 # License

 *Shaku* is licensed under the permissive MIT license, so you can use it for any purpose (including commercially) and it should be compatible with most common licenses.